Qinka/Qinka-Blog/post/tensorflow/install/unix.md

 * (optional) libcupti-dev

-# Install Dependences
+# Install Dependencies

-For both of macOS and Linux, there are some dependences needed, and the following list are what are they:
+For both of macOS and Linux, there are some dependencies needed, and the following list are what are they:

 * protobuf-compile